dsroche/detworam/README.md

 [fio]: https://github.com/axboe/fio

-On a Debian-based system (including Ubuntu) you can install all of these requirements by running the command as root:
+On a Debian-based system (including Ubuntu) you can install all of these requirements by running the following command as root:

     apt install nbd-client build-essential btrfs-tools bonnie++ fio